-(If you’ve hired an illustrator before, you probably know most of this already)
+(If you’ve hired an illustrator before, you probably know all of this already)

 You already know that a good story isn’t something that you just throw together.
 Children are a demanding audience, and writing a book for them, even a short and simple one, is a long process of hard work.